 Master of Professional Studies

 The Master of Professional Studies (M.P.S.) degree is intended to be a terminal degree.
-The M.P.S. is offered in the following degree programs: chemistry, environmental and forest biology, forest resources management, environmental and resource engineering, environmental science, and environmental studies.
+The M.P.S. is offered in the following degree programs: chemistry, environmental and forest biology, forest resources management, environmental resources engineering, environmental science, and environmental studies.

 This degree requires the successful completion of a minimum of 30 credits at the graduate level, of which at least 24 must be in course work.
 The student’s program of study must be approved by the major professor, steering committee and Department Chairperson.